vtex-apps/io-documentation/docs/en/Recipes/development/business-guidelines-marketing-assets.md

 - The app name must be a maximum of 26 characters.

-- Keep it concise and memorable.
+- Keep it concise and descriptive.
 Ensure that it alludes to the experiences the app provides.

 <details>
     <summary><b>Show example</b></summary>